isomerpages/sportsg-sportcares/_initiatives/ComLink Befrienders Infokit.md

 As part of their journey with us, we provide aspiring youth leaders relevant and present platforms to volunteer, lead service projects, and gain other opportunities to develop their character and leadership skills.

 To refer interested participants to us or for more information, please reach out to us at [sportcares@sport.gov.sg](mailto:sportcares@sport.gov.sg).

+You can also text us on&nbsp;[Instagram](https://www.instagram.com/sportcares/)&nbsp;or&nbsp;[Facebook](https://www.facebook.com/SportCaresSG).
+And feel free to follow us to stay updated on all that we do in the community!